pgtheman1/connect/README.md

 # connect
-distrunuted marketplace that connects buyers and sellers allowing them to discuss projects and by services.
+distrubuted marketplace that connects buyers and sellers allowing them to discuss projects and by services.